jdmonin/JSettlers2/README.txt

 JSettlers is licensed under the GNU General Public License.
 Each source file lists contributors by year.
 A copyright year range (for example, 2007-2011) means the file was contributed to by that person in each year of that range.
+See individual source files for the GPL version and other details.